You now have options for cataract surgery

 The Trulign Toric implant is based on the established design of the accommodating Crystalens implant, but also corrects for astigmatism.
 The Trulign Toric implant shares the same benefits as the Crystalens implant, in addition to astigmatism correction.
 See Crystalens above for more information.

-Finally, other lifestyle lens options include the Toric intraocular lens implant which corrects for astigmatism.
+Finally, other advanced technology lens options include the Toric intraocular lens implant which corrects for astigmatism.
 This improves the quality of vision for distance in patients with excess astigmatism.

 During your cataract surgery, Dr. Moretsky or Dr. Cassidy can correct your distance vision independent of glasses by using an advanced technology Toric intraocular lens.
 The lens design, coupled with specialized implantation technique, recreates the same effect and benefits for distance vision that you would enjoy if you had your glasses on!
 You will notice improvement in your distance vision, because your cloudy cataract was removed and your astigmatism was corrected.
 Without the use of this type of implant, you would still have astigmatism in your eye, and glasses would still be necessary for distance, if a standard rather than a Toric intra-ocular lens were used.